GhostActive/pymp-my-coding-skills/mastering-python.md

 Python supports various programming paradigms.
 On the one side [*functional programming*](https://docs.python.org/3/howto/functional.html) is supported with the [*modules*](https://docs.python.org/3/library/functional.html) [*itertools*](https://docs.python.org/3/library/itertools.html), [*functools*](https://docs.python.org/3/library/functools.html) and [*operator*](https://docs.python.org/3/library/operator.html) containing higher-order functions.
 On the other hand Python is an object-oriented programming language with its use of [*class*](https://docs.python.org/3/tutorial/classes.html), see also abstract base classes - [*abc*](https://docs.python.org/3/library/abc.html) module.
 The behavior of classes can be customized by [*descriptors*](https://docs.python.org/3/howto/descriptor.html).

 A common principle to save resources like time and money: "Don't reinvent the wheel".
-For specific tasks, when the standard libraries don't be enough, there are numerous frameworks available, e.g. [*request*](https://3.python-requests.org/), [*django*](https://www.djangoproject.com/) or [*jinja*](https://jinja.palletsprojects.com).
+For specific tasks, when the standard libraries don't be enough, there are numerous frameworks available, e.g. [*requests*](https://3.python-requests.org/), [*django*](https://www.djangoproject.com/) or [*jinja*](https://jinja.palletsprojects.com).
 For installing third party modules use [*pip*](https://docs.python.org/3/installing/index.html).

 Further Reading:
 * [*Python Tricks The Book*](https://realpython.com/python-tricks-amazon) by Dan Bader
 * [*Fluent Python*](https://www.oreilly.com/library/view/fluent-python/9781491946237/) by Luciano Ramalho
 * [*Python Object-Orientated Programming*](https://www.packtpub.com/product/python-3-object-oriented-programming-third-edition/9781789615852) by Dusty Phillips

 ## Practice and Improvement

-The last two levels, *The Beginning* and *Transition*, were about content, for example, syntax, features and modules.
-This section, *Practice and Improvement*, and the next level *Mastery* are about context, the big picture, and *"clean code"*.
+The last two sections, *The Beginning* and *Transition*, were about content, for example, syntax, features and modules.
+This section, *Practice and Improvement*, and the next one, *Mastery*, are about context, the big picture, and *"clean code"*.
 Two good clues to producing *"clean code"* and *"clean architecture"* are effectiveness and efficiency:

 * Effectiveness - What are the correct items (e.g. build-ins, modules or frameworks) to build a good solution?
 * Efficiency - What does a good solution looks like?